You're Doing the Right Things for Your Pastors.

 This isn't a failure of compassion.
 It's a failure of infrastructure.

 The solutions you were given were never built for clergy.
-Generic financial programs deliver solid general literacy—but they don't touch the issues that actually keep pastors up at night: housing allowance complexity, dual tax status, SECA obligations, payroll errors, retirement account decisions that can't be undone.
+Generic financial programs deliver solid general literacy—but they don't touch the issues that actually keep pastors up at night: housing allowance complexity, dual tax status, payroll errors, retirement accounts with unique benefits, and SECA opt-out decisions that can't be reversed.

 Your pastors complete these programs believing they're "financially trained."
 Meanwhile, the most dangerous gaps in their situation remain completely unaddressed.